 - Administrator-controlled Blacklists and Whitelists block or allow access to specific websites as determined by the administrator.

-What is important to know is that, whereas Internet filters sort websites into categories automatically – and then blocks access to all the websites in the selected categories by IP address – keyword filters scan each website page for non-conforming content.
+What is important to know is that, whereas Internet filters sort websites into categories automatically – and then block access to all the websites in the selected categories by IP address – keyword filters scan each website page for non-conforming content.
 Therefore in order to be effective, an Internet filter with keyword filtering capabilities must also have SSL inspection to read the content of encrypted websites.
+Since most websites now have SSL certificates and encrypt connections, SSL inspection is essential.
+More importantly, many malicious websites encrypt content.
+If your DNS content filtering solution does not have SSL inspection, malicious content will not be identified.

 How a DNS Based Internet Filter can Benefit Businesses